bruceravel/demeter/documentation/Athena/output/column.rst

 format that can be imported easily into almost any other program, such as a spreadsheet or a graphics package such as Origin or Kaleidegraph.

-The current data set -- the one marked in red in the group list and the one whose parameters are displayed in the main window -- can be saved in a number of ways.
+The current data set |nd| the one marked in red in the group list and the one whose parameters are displayed in the main window |nd| can be saved in a number of ways.
 The various choices are listed under the :guilabel:`File` menu, as seen in the figure below.
 Note that
 |chi| (k) data can be saved with various k-weightings using the